rise8-us/rise8-us/docs/practice-playbook.md

 11. The best architectures, requirements, and designs emerge from self-organizing teams.
 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

-  ### Trust
+  ### Rise8 Takes

+- Enablement is a primary skillset we practice here at Ride8.
+Not only building the product but helping build the team's skillset to continue product development.
+- Pair engineers with projects they love.
+- Offer oppertunities for engineers to grow and expand.
-Trust allows agile teams to communicate quickly and respond rapidly to changes as they emerge.
+- Trust allows agile teams to communicate quickly and respond rapidly to changes as they emerge.
 Without sufficient trust, team members can waste effort and energy hoarding information, forming cliques, dodging blame, and covering their tracks.

-Trust your team is making the best decisions with the information known at the moment, with or without your presence.
+  - Trust your team is making the best decisions with the information known at the moment, with or without your presence.
 You and your team have a common goal, there is more than one way to reach it.

 ## Discovery